The whole purpose of training is to make progress… to improve health, to improve strength, to improve well-being, to improve performance.

 We would never want you to be unhappy!
 If you are unsatisfied with your purchase, contact us in the first 30 days and we will give you a full refund.

-Matt has played rugby since he was 7 years all old and represented Yorkshire at rugby union and played for Wakefield Wildcats academy and Hull FC reserves in Rugby League.
+Mat Cook has played rugby since he was 7 years all old and represented Yorkshire at rugby union and played for Wakefield Wildcats academy and Hull FC reserves in Rugby League.

-Matt studied sports science at Leeds Beckett university and worked at Wakefield wildcats as a strength and conditioning coach at scholarship, academy and first team level.
+Mat studied sports science at Leeds Beckett university and worked at Wakefield wildcats as a strength and conditioning coach at scholarship, academy and first team level.

-Matt has gone on to work with various athletes from different sports all the way from amateur to international level at Primal as well as working with various general population clients with varying athletic goals.
+Mat has gone on to work with various athletes from different sports all the way from amateur to international level at Primal as well as working with various general population clients with varying athletic goals.